AwesomeAley/ObsidianNotes/SysInternals.md

 select *path* from under *system variables* and select edit click new and add path of sysinternals folder

+Now you can use any tool from any location
+Test open procmon: `procmon`
 ## Sigcheck

 Check for unsigned files in C:\Windows\System32